Corruption-Aware Training of Latent Video Diffusion Models for Robust Text-to-Video Generation

-Despite the remarkable progress in LVDMs for text-to-video generation, existing approaches remain critically underprepared for the kinds of noisy, imprecise, or ambiguous conditioning signals that naturally arise in large-scale video-caption datasets.
-While structured corruption techniques have recently been explored in image diffusion models~\cite{NEURIPS2024_e45c8d05, NEURIPS2023_012af729, s24165440, NEURIPS2024_22912080, 10.1007/978-3-031-72943-0_11}, video generation poses fundamentally different challenges due to temporal entanglement and the risk of cumulative semantic drift.
-These complexities demand new corruption strategies explicitly designed for video diffusion, beyond simple adaptations from static images.
-To fill this knowledge gap, we propose CAT-LVDM.
-This corruption-aware training framework addresses these unique challenges by introducing novel structured perturbations during model pretraining, tailored specifically for LVDMs.
-Theoretically, introducing controlled corruption increases conditional entropy~\cite{9729424, NEURIPS2024_e45c8d05, NEURIPS2023_012af729, s24165440, Gao_2023_CVPR}, reduces the 2-Wasserstein distance to the target distribution, and smooths the conditional score manifold~\cite{Goldblum_Fowl_Feizi_Goldstein_2020}, providing a foundation for improved robustness, diversity, and generalization.
-While these image‐based results are encouraging, video generation introduces temporal entanglement: small conditioning errors propagate and amplify over multiple denoising steps.
-In Appendix~\ref{sec:A0}--\ref{sec:A7}, we extend these entropy, Wasserstein, and score‐drift bounds to the sequential setting, proving that low‐rank corruption explicitly controls cumulative error across frames and enforces Lipschitz continuity along the temporal manifold—properties that image‐only analyses cannot guarantee.
+Existing defenses, however, are critically underprepared for these conditions.
+Corruption techniques developed for image diffusion~\citep{NEURIPS2024_e45c8d05, NEURIPS2023_012af729} fail to address temporal entanglement and the risk of cumulative semantic drift unique to video generation.
+To bridge this gap, we propose \textbf{CAT-LVDM}, a corruption-aware training framework that introduces novel structured perturbations during pretraining, explicitly tailored for LVDMs.
+Theoretically, controlled corruption increases conditional entropy~\citep{9729424, NEURIPS2024_e45c8d05}, reduces the 2-Wasserstein distance to the target distribution, and smooths the conditional score manifold~\citep{Goldblum_Fowl_Feizi_Goldstein_2020}, yielding improved robustness, diversity, and generalization.
+While such results are established in static images, video generation poses additional complexity: small conditioning errors propagate and amplify across multiple denoising steps.
+In Appendix~\ref{sec:A0}--\ref{sec:A7}, we extend entropy, Wasserstein, and score‐drift bounds to the sequential setting, proving that low‐rank corruption explicitly controls cumulative error across frames and enforces Lipschitz continuity along the temporal manifold—guarantees unattainable in image-only analyses.

-This paper presents the first corruption-aware training framework for LVDMs, showing that structured perturbations tailored to video-specific fragilities can substantially improve robustness and coherence under noisy, real-world conditions.
-We find that existing corruption strategies from image diffusion collapse in video settings, where conditioning noise compounds across time.